droiddigest/parkquest/README.md

 ### Note
 For developers out there, if you wish to add more features and contribute to the project, feel free to do so.

-### License
-This project is licensed under the MIT License - see the LICENSE.md file for details